isakb/soundcloud-playlists/README.md

 You should in theory be able to simply open the index.html file and use the app like that (except for problems that occur when using the file: protocol).

-In order to get the dependencies need for development, you need ot have node.js installed, as well as npm, and `npm install -g jake`.
+For developing you need to have node.js > 0.6 and npm.

-Then you only have to run `jake deps` in order to get everything you need.
+Then you only have to run `npm install && jake deps` in order to get everything you need.

 Typing `jake -T` will list the tasks available.
 Typing `jake deploy` should deploy the project into the cloud.